-- The act of Collective Worship lasts 20 minutes and is held separate from notices - Worship usually follows the structure; gathering, engaging, responding and sending - Visitors are regularly invited to lead one of our acts of Collective Worship - Worship lead children help to evaluate worship by observing worships and recording pupil voice - Children from across the school lead worships throughout the year e.g. leading prayer and sharing reflections - The Ethos group develop spirituality across the school and lead worship at the beginning of the half term to introduce our new Christian value

-- The Church's calendar is observed Harvest, Advent, Christmas, Lent, Easter, Pentecost and Saints Days - The Eucharist is celebrated - Children appreciate music on entry/ exit to Collective Worship which creates an atmosphere of reverence, stillness and reflection - Stories and teachings from the Bible are used to explore our Christian values.
-Moral teachings and contemporary events are used when appropriate - Collects and prayers from Common Worship are used as a focus for Collective Worship including the Lord's Prayer and the Grace - Anglican responses e.g. The Lord is here/ His Spirit is with us; Peace be with you/ and also with you; Go in peace to love and serve the Lord/ In the name of Christ, Amen are used
+- The act of Collective Worship lasts 20 minutes and is held separate from notices - Our worship is inclusive, invitational and inspiring explores our vision and how it underpins shared values and virtues within school - Worship usually follows the structure; gathering, engaging, responding and sending - Visitors are regularly invited to lead one of our acts of Collective Worship - Worship lead children help to evaluate worship by observing worships and recording pupil voice - Children from across the school lead worships throughout the year e.g. leading prayer and sharing reflections - The Ethos group develop spirituality across the school and lead worship at the beginning of the half term to introduce our new Christian value - The Church's calendar is observed Harvest, Advent, Christmas, Lent, Easter, Pentecost and Saints Days - The Eucharist is celebrated - Children appreciate music on entry/ exit to Collective Worship which creates an atmosphere of reverence, stillness and reflection - Stories and teachings from the Bible are used to explore our Christian values.
+Moral teachings and contemporary events are used when appropriate - Collects and prayers from Common Worship are used as a focus for Collective Worship including the Lord's Prayer and the Grace - Anglican responses e.g. The Lord is here/ His Spirit is with us; Peace be with you/ and also with you; Go in peace to love and serve the Lord/ In the name of Christ, Amen are used - Governors join us throughout the year for worship and are pivotal in the planning and evaluation of our worship